STAR WARS + THE EMPIRE STRIKES BACK + RETURN OF THE JEDI 35mm FILM

 When George Lucas commissioned the Death Star II model in 1981 he wanted it to have scale.

-The pieces mounted on our cardbacks were salvaged from the ILM model shop nearly forty years ago.
+The brass sections mounted on our cardbacks were salvaged from the ILM model shop nearly forty years ago.

 Today, the six-foot diameter Death Star II model is housed in the Lucasfilm Archives at Skywalker Ranch, Marin County, California.

 Jabba’s Sail Barge Fabric